What kind of Yoga is taught at the Hive?

 What should I bring?

 Your yoga mat!
 If you don’t have one, we can rent one to you for $1.
-We also sell Manduka mats.
+We also sell a variety of Manduka mats.
 You may also want to bring water and a small towel.

 What should I wear?